Autostronomy/AutoProf/README.md

     ```
 1. Check the .prof file for the surface brightness profile.
 Check the .aux file for extra information, including checks on the success of the fit.
-Check the .log file for messages about the progress of the fit, which are updated throughout the fitting proceedure.
+Check the .log file for messages about the progress of the fit, which are updated throughout the fitting procedure.
 Also, look at the diagnostic plots to see if the fit appears to have worked.

 ### Other Processing Modes